 Are you creative and curious?
-Would you like to hone the skills to think, critique and persuade that open doors to a wide variety of professions?
-Keep your options wide open while you study all the things you love!
+Would you like to hone your thinking skills and learn to critique and persuade?
+A Liberal Arts degree opens the doors to many professions while you study all the things you love!

 New course for September 2022

 UCAS points 96

 If you've got so many interests that you can't decide exactly which course to choose then BA (Hons) Liberal Arts could be for you.
 You get to choose from a whole host of modules, giving you the opportunity to explore many subjects.

 Liberal Arts explores modules and subjects which are rooted in creative arts and humanities.
 It develops your understanding of wider social, cultural and political issues.
 You'll be introduced to the liberal arts approach to study which develops your critical thinking by creating projects which draw on a range of disciplines.
 You'll design your own course, choosing the options that best reflect your interests from the wide range of modules available.

 Liberal Arts is a well-known degree choice in the USA.
 If you're weighing up options across arts, humanities and social sciences, the Liberal Arts degree could give you the range of intellectual topics you desire.

 Study a wide range of subjects.
 Be a free-thinking, curious citizen who understands how to make an impact within their communities.

 Develop critical thinking and essential transferrable skills for the workplace.

 Facilities include our TV and radio journalism centre on the BBC campus in Plymouth and our on-site Arts Centre with 300-seat theatre.